German-BioImaging/guide-KVpairs-scripts/docs/allparameters.rst

 Allow tag creation
 ------------------
 For the key-value pair import script.
 When tags are specified in the CSV (under a column named TAG), check this box \
-if you want to allow the creation of tags when the don't exist.
-This also applies to tags for which a tagset is specified.
+if you want to allow the creation of tags when they don't exist.
+This also applies to tagsets.